cruessler/blog/_posts/2016-11-06-statically-linked-elm.markdown

 compiler.
 Some paths that didn’t lead me to a destination involved Alpine Linux as well as cross-compilation on my host system using `crosstools-ng` (although I might have given up on those too early).

+### Update 2017-05-09

+The process described here can be also used to compile Elm 0.18.

 ## Prerequisites